JeMuGa/simple-microservice/README.md

 # simple-microservice
-Basic microservice in node.js with react
+Basic microservice project in node.js with react